 Distribution of Funds Raised

 Grant applications are mailed to local organizations in mid- to late January.
 Completed applications must be returned to the Philanthropy Committee by the middle of March.
 The Philanthropy Committee reviews requests and presents its recommendations to WCI members for approval at the May General Meeting.
-The application form for 2017 is now available by clicking the 2017 WCI Grant Application Form.
+The application form for 2018 will be available online here in January, 2018.

 Each spring, the Education Committee reviews scholarship applications and awards grants to deserving local undergraduate college students.
-In 2016, 16-$1000 scholarships were awarded to deserving students in the 211 and 220 school districts.
-Applications for the 2017 scholarship are now available by clicking the 2017 WCI Scholarship Application Form.
-Applications are also available at local high school counselor offices and at Harper College beginning in mid-January.
+In 2016-2017, 21-$1000 scholarships and 1-$2000 scholarship were awarded to deserving students in the 211 and 220 school districts.
+Applications for the 2018 scholarship will be available here online in January, 2018.
+Applications will also available at local high school counselor offices and at Harper College beginning in mid-January, 2018.

 Make a Difference Day